The Nexus Letter: Your Secret Weapon for VA Claim Approval

 • Scientific reasoning, potentially citing medical literature or studies (e.g., research linking burn pit exposure to respiratory illness).

-1. Reference to Service Records: Cites specific in-service events, injuries, or exposures (e.g., documented exposure to Agent Orange, a specific combat event).
+1. Reference to Service Records: Cites specific in-service events, injuries, or exposures (e.g., documented exposure to Agent Orange, a specific combat event) that are relevant to the medical diagnosis.

 Sample Language: